eecs598-ghostnet/ghostnet/README.md

     - Evaluating a .txt file of lyrics with our provided metrics

 ## 1. Data preprocessing
+In this section, we:
+- generating the discography, then lyrics, of artists
+- preprocessing the data to remove choruses, and nonlyrical information
+- adding phoneme information of the data

 Run from src directory:
 ```
 saveArtist.py